Is Your Revenue Strategy Antifragile?

 Plenty of marketing professionals will tell you that their team is often misaligned, misunderstood, or competing against the sales team at their organization.
 Unsurprisingly, many sales professionals echo this same sentiment.
 In fact, a 2019 survey commissioned by LeanData and Sales Hacker uncovered that more than a third of those surveyed (37%) do not believe that sales and marketing are properly aligned.

-Topics: Revenue Growth Strategy Strategic Revenue Growth Chief Revenue Officer Revenue Generation
+Topics: Revenue Growth Strategy Chief Revenue Officer

 What Kind of Content Do B2B Buyers Want?